ShameenRoopasingha/UI-design-of-pharmy-POS-and-IMS/README.md

-Download this image File and view
+Download this image File and view.
+It's a private repository.